If this little table could talk…

 I started out by cleaning the whole piece with a vinegar water spray (sprayed onto the rag, not directly onto the piece).

-For the base, I created a “custom” color (quotes because that sounds so fancy when really it’s just mixing colors together until you find the shade you like most) by mixing Oatmeal and Sheepskin.
-I believe my mixture was about 3 parts Sheepskin to one part Oatmeal.
+For the base, I created my own color by mixing Oatmeal and Sheepskin.
+My mixture was approximately 3 parts Sheepskin to one part Oatmeal.
 Apply the first coat using the angled brush.

 For the top, I wanted to add something interest to the existing wood finish so I dry brushed it with Rich Black using a chip brush.
 To dry brush, simply dip your paint brush lightly into the paint, then use a paper towel to dab off the excess paint so that hardly any remains on the brush.
 Then, using very light strokes, brush it onto the piece.
 You want your brush to just barely touch down when you brush it on.
 You can always add more paint, but removing paint if you’ve applied too much is a lot harder.